 1050 Wishard Blvd.

-She is a Commissioner and member of the Accreditation Council for the Council on Accreditation of Health Management Education (CAHME) and an adjunct member of the Board of Accreditation, European Agency for Public Health Education Accreditation (APHEA).
-She has been a long-time expert and advisor for the Association of Schools and Programs of Public Health (ASPPH) on the development of professional doctoral program curricula and pedagogy.
+She served for nine years on the US-based Council on Accreditation of Health Management Education (CAHME).
+She is an associate member of the Board of Accreditation, European Agency for Public Health Education Accreditation (APHEA), where she leads accreditation reviews worldwide for online graduate public health programs.
+She has held leadership roles with the US-based Association of Schools and Programs of Public Health (ASPPH) for more than ten years developing professional doctoral program curricula and pedagogy.

 She holds a doctorate in public health from the Department of Health Policy and Management at the Gillings School of Global Public Health, University of North Carolina at Chapel Hill in the USA.
 She also holds BS and MS degrees in human nutrition and maintains credentials as a registered dietitian.
 A professional health writer and former newspaper columnist, she is also (as Suzanne Havala Hobbs) the author of 14 consumer diet and health books and more than 600 newspaper columns and magazine articles translating research into practical recommendations for the public.
 A champion of public universities, she believes that excellence in local public health requires a global perspective.